A1cX/AI_Log_PoC/README.md

 ## What I did so far
 Created project folder on my Mac (~/Desktop/AI_Log_PoC).

-Installed Python 3.12 and Jupyter Notebook to run code.
+Used Python 3.12 via Jupyter Notebook, which runs a Python kernel in a browser interface, to write and execute code interactively.

 Collected logs:

-Copied Mac system logs for practice.

 Downloaded a public, anonymized Hadoop log dataset from LogHub (GitHub).